 Governors’ Research Project Prize

-Our 2018 runners-up were:
+Our 2021 runners-up are:

 - Diana, with the project: What do doppelgänger in literature reveal about the self?

 - Iris, with the project: Pharmageddon: how has the complacency of the US approach to antibiotics contributed to the emerging pandemic of drug-resistant bacterial disease?

 Select a tab, below, to read their project abstracts.
 Parents and pupils with access to the Hub can read the full-length essays here (please note that you may be asked to logon).